Supplies for Power Outage in Winter: What To Do

 Winter Power Outage Supplies and Checklist

-If your power should go out, here are a few tips to make sure you’re prepared:
+if your power should go out here are a few tips to make sure you’re prepared:

 Main goal is to stay warm

 Staying warm is your main goal and you need to maintain your body’s core temperature.
-Do everything you can to keep out of the range of hypothermia.
-If your body cannot generate heat as fast as it loses it, hypothermia will begin to take hold.
+Do everything you can to keep out of the range of hypothermia.if your body cannot generate heat as fast as it loses it, hypothermia will begin to take hold.
 When your body temperature drops below 35°C (95°F) this makes staying warm more important than even food and water.

 Create a shelter within your home